 Hello Ms. Harris,

-I was able to pass my exam on the first go round (Fantastic)!
+I was able to pass my exam on the first go-round - Fantastic)!
 I was so excited when I submitted my exam and the word “PASSED” appeared.
 But I could not have done it without your help and the help of my fellow classmates.
 Working with my study group really paid off.
 We meet twice a week for 2 hours each night.
 We went over the Trusted Agent Services Handbook from beginning to end.
 We reviewed all the tests in the handbook in addition to the questions given to us on the last day of class.
 Studying the Quizlet assignments also helped. **We focused on understanding the concept and not just memorizing the answer.** Going over the definitions also paid off.
 Knowing the meaning of the words made it easier to understand some of the questions.

 You must read the question and sometimes read it twice.
 There are a lot of questions that contain the word “expect”, so be prepared.
 Strike through the ones you know are incorrect narrow down the choices then make a decision.
 Although you can flag a question and go back to it, don’t.
 Your first answer is always your best answer.
-Was the test easy no, but following your instructions really paid off.
+Was the test easy?
+No, but following your instructions really paid off.

 You totally prepared us for the exam and the suggestion of study groups was a plus.
 I did not think I needed to be a part of a study group in the beginning, but it really paid off.
 I highly recommend it.